dannyboy849/Full_YOLOv11_Tutorial/README.md

 # Bird_Project_Daniel Summary
-This is also my repository where I upload all of my experimental results.
+This is also my repository I originally made for a research project called *link inserted if paper is accepted*.
+I have uploaded some of my experimental results.
 I will mainly use this as a backup for my files, but also as a free dataset for anyone who wants to work with it.
 If there is anything missing or needs clarification, please feel free to reach out to me at dvargas88@ou.edu.
 Hope this helps!!

 # Summary Results